winitzki/scall/tutorial/programming_dhall.md

           , Some = λ(t : k) → t
           } opt
 let OptionalT/default = OptionalK/default Type
-let someType1 = OptionalT/default Bool example1 -- someType1 is Bool
+let someType1 = OptionalT/default Bool example1    -- someType1 is Bool.
-let someType2 = OptionalT/default Bool example2 -- someType2 is Natural
+let someType2 = OptionalT/default Bool example2    -- someType2 is Natural.
 let _ = True : someType1   -- This typechecks because someType1 is Bool.
 let _ = 123 : someType2    -- This typechecks because someType2 is Natural.
 ```

 We now turn to the type-level `List` analogs.
 This is more difficult because `List` requires a recursive definition.
-Note that Dhall's built-in `List` constructor does not support type symbols as list elements; the syntax `[ Bool, Natural, Text ]` is an error.
+Note that Dhall's built-in `List` constructor does not support type symbols as list elements.
+As we already saw, the syntax `[ Bool, Natural, Text ]` is an error.

 To implement type-level lists, we turn to  the Church encoding similar to what we used before, except that the stored data items will now have kind `Type`.